-Welcome to our series: Real Motherhood.
+Welcome to our series: Real Talk.
 Here, we share first-person stories from our community on various topics we all go through in our motherhood journey.
 We created this series because no two motherhood experiences are the same and everyone arrives at motherhood in their own way.
 And we think that's beautiful.
-The Real Motherhood series elevates different perspectives and experiences on motherhood to foster conversation, connection and to celebrate the sisterhood of motherhood.
+The Real Talk series elevates different perspectives and experiences on motherhood to foster conversation, connection and to celebrate the sisterhood of motherhood.

 Today's topic: advice to a first time mom.

 “Be kind to yourself and take care of your mind and body.
 If you feel good, your energy will be good and you’ll have a much more enjoyable time with your baby.
 It’s okay to ask for help and it’s okay to ask people to give you space.”